Youniwemi/mail-control/readme.txt

 Email Tracking will help you detect problems and opportunities so you can take action, it is an invaluable tool for the great marketer.

+= How does log retention work? =

+Mail Control plugin automatically manages your email logs based on your selected retention period.
+A scheduled task runs daily to remove only logs that exceed your chosen timeframe, ensuring your database remains optimized while preserving all valuable tracking data.

 = How Mail Control will help me solve my email deliverability problems? =

-With this plugin, you will be able to test your domain name's SPF, DKIM and DMARC records and have actionable suggestions to fix any detected issue.
+Mail Control helps you diagnose and fix email deliverability issues by testing your domain's SPF, DKIM, and DMARC records, providing actionable suggestions for any detected problems.

 As it is an experimental feature for now, we can assist you if you need any help.